huggingface/trl/README.md

 ## Development

-If you want to contribute to `trl` or customizing it to your needs make sure to read the [contribution guide](https://github.com/huggingface/trl/blob/main/CONTRIBUTING.md) and make sure you make a dev install:
+If you want to contribute to `trl` or customize it to your needs make sure to read the [contribution guide](https://github.com/huggingface/trl/blob/main/CONTRIBUTING.md) and make sure you make a dev install:

 ```bash
 git clone https://github.com/huggingface/trl.git